bbaudry/GitWorks/README.md

 GitWorks
 ========

+This project aims at synthesizing views on GitHub repositories and the way commits are shared between forks.
-The data have been collected and the images have been synthesized by Marco Biazzini, Martin Monperrus and Benoit Baudry
+The data have been collected and the images have been synthesized by marbiaz, monperrus and bbaudry

 ##Intention

 The pictures presented in this project have two main intentions:
 * capture a single, global view on a project that is hosted on GitHub
 * vizualize the dynamics of commits among all the forks of a project

 For each project, we identify a main fork, and we focus on two specific kinds of commits that we define below: